INTRODUCTION

 to be the most important.

-The overhand stroke in handball closely resembles a tennis overhand.
-Butinstead of a racquet hitting a tennis ball, the handball player’s palm andcupped fingers strike the handball.
-The ball is then stroked upward toward
+overhand stroke in handball closely resembles a tennis overhand.
+Butinstead of a racquet hitting a tennis ball, the handball players palm and

 the ceiling and the arm follows through on the shot.

-This stroke requires great control and a “feather touch.”
+This stroke requires great control and a feather touch.

-The sidearm stroke is most frequently used because itis the serving stroke.
+is the serving stroke.
 The sidearm also allows the player

 to return the ball before it falls into the back court and